 We provide further evidence for the equivalence of this invariant with Khovanov's combinatorially defined invariant by showing the equivalence for flat (crossingless) tangles and elementary cobordisms between them (Propositions \ref{khs=khflat} and \ref{coboequflat} ).
 In \ref{vanishofdiff} we prove that for flat tangles Floer data can be chosen in such a way that Floer differential vanishes.

-At last in Section \ref{exacttri} we use the exact triangles for fibred Dehn twists from \cite{WWtriangle} to prove an exact triangle for $\khs$ (Corollary \ref{thecone}) which resembles that of Khovanov homology after the collapse of bigrading.
+At last in Section \ref{exacttri} we use the exact triangle for fibred Dehn twists from \cite{WWtriangle} to prove an skein exact triangle for $\khs$ (Corollary \ref{thecone}) which resembles that of Khovanov homology after the collapse of bigrading.
 An argument similar to the one used by Manolescu and Ozsvath \cite{qalternating} can then be used to show that the two invariants (i.e. $\khs$ and bigrading-collapsed Khovanov homology) agree on quasi-alternating links.
 However we do not present a proof of this last claim.

 We point out that in almost the same time that the first draft of this paper appeared online, similar cobordism maps were introduced in an independent work by Jack Waldron \cite{Waldron1}.
 Waldron's cobordism maps are defined in the original setting of the link invariant of \cite{SS} and are given using the relative invariants associated to surfaces with strip-like ends by Seidel \cite{seideltriangle}.
 But our maps are defined using the formalism of quilts \cite{WW} and are defined after decomposing the involved tangles into elementary ones.
-We expect that Waldron's cobordism maps, when restricted to elementary cobordisms, agree with our maps, when the latter is restricted to cobordisms of links.
+Waldron also shows that his maps are independent (up to sign) of the decomposition of the cobordisms.
+We expect that his cobordism maps, when restricted to elementary cobordisms, agree with our maps, when the latter is restricted to cobordisms of links.

 \begin{remark} Symplectic Khovanov homology as defined by Seidel and Smith is an invariant of links given as closure of braids therefore comparison of this invariant and Khovanov homology is nontrivial.
 See ``symplectic Khovanov homology of crossing diagrams'' in Section 5.6 in \cite{Waldron1}.
 However the the extension from \cite{RR1} which we use here is assigned to tangle decompositions just as Khovanov's invariant. \end{remark}